-- 1. Beneficiary's home or place of residence;
+1. The beneficiary's home or place of residence;

 - 2. Nursing facilities;

-- 3. Assisted living facilities/adult residential care facilities;
+- 3. Assisted living facilities/Adult Residential Care facilities;

 - 4. Respite centers; or

 - 5. ADHC centers.

-Caregiver temporary support service may be provided in the beneficiary's home by a Medicaid enrolled personal care attendant (PCA) or home health agency.
+Caregiver temporary support service may be provided in the beneficiary's home by a Medicaid enrolled PCA or home health agency.